Deer Mice in Eastern Tennessee

-Deer mice often referred to as field mice or white-footed mice, are found throughout the nation.
-Deer mice prefer woodlands, but they are also established in desert areas.
+Deer mice often referred to as field mice or white-footed mice, are found throughout North America.
+They prefer woodlands, but they are also established in desert areas.
 Most often found outdoors in rural areas, deer mice rarely invade residential properties.
 These rodents are a common problem in agricultural areas, and will sometimes look for shelter in homes over winter.
 Their true danger lies in the fact that they are common carriers of hantavirus.
 They feed at dusk and dawn and tend to prefer insects, seeds, nuts, and berries.

 Deer Mouse Behaviors, Threats, or Dangers